alehkot/druphpet/README.md

 - Windows-only, to enable "rsync", install the latest version of [Cygwin](http://www.cygwin.com) and in setup wizard pick "rsync" package to be installed (it's not included by default).
 Because Vagrant on Windows uses Cygdrive for rsync, you should `vagrant up` under Cygwin shell (an example location is 'c:\cygwin64\Cygwin.bat').

-- Windows-only, if during `vagrant up` using Cygwin you receive an error about "nio4r", execute the following statements:
+- Windows only, if during `vagrant up` using Cygwin you receive an error about "nio4r", execute the following statements:
 	- `export NIO4R_PURE="yes"`

 - Windows-only, if you receive the following error: